Fatima Jinnah: Calls to enter active politics

 In 1954, following the rout of the Muslim League in East Bengal's provincial elections, numerous appeals emerged urging Fatima to assume a leadership role.
-A man from Karachi wrote, "A disconsolate nation turns to you as to a mother for solace… You alone can galvanize us once more into action and lead us along during the second stage of our march."
+Support came from across Pakistan, including private citizens, journalists, professional associations, Muslim League chapters, and members of the Provincial Assembly of West Pakistan.
+A man from Karachi wrote, "A disconsolate nation turns to you as to a mother for solace...You alone can galvanize us once more into action and lead us along during the second stage of our march."
 Similarly, a journalist from Dhaka implored her to accept the presidency of the Muslim League, calling her "the ablest person to lead and guide this organization."

-Support also came from various organizations, such as the City Muslim League chapter of Hyderabad (Sindh), which declared in an open letter that Fatima was the only person "above personal jealousies and scruples" who commanded the "highest honour and regard of the masses."
-Calls for her leadership resurfaced in 1955, with the Karachi Bar Association passing a resolution urging her "to come forward and actively lead the nation," and again in 1958, after the death of Muslim League President Abdul Rab Nishtar, when prominent women from the Provincial Assembly of West Pakistan requested her to assume the party's leadership.
+Calls for her leadership continued over the following years.
+In 1955, the Karachi Bar Association passed a resolution urging her "to come forward and actively lead the nation", while the City Muslim League chapter of Hyderabad declared that she alone commanded the "highest honour and regard of the masses."
+After the death of Muslim League President Abdul Rab Nishtar in 1958, several women from the Provincial Assembly of West Pakistan, including Jahanara Shahnawaz, urged Fatima to accept the presidency of the Pakistan Muslim League, with support from Muslim League chapters such as the chapter in Rahim Yar Khan.

-Several women from the newly formed Provincial Assembly of West Pakistan, including Jahanara Shahnawaz, wrote to Fatima requesting her to accept the presidency of the Pakistan Muslim League, with support from Muslim League chapters such as in Rahim Yar Khan.
-Additionally, a man from Lahore suggested Fatima organize a new party, criticizing the failure of existing political parties.
-A student from Rawalpindi, excited by the possibility of Fatima leading the Muslim League, urged her to reconsider her decision to decline the presidency for the sake of the country.